Book Reviews

 Inside, it was cathedral-like: spacious, serene, and cool.
 It made me gasp.
 On the paneled main floor, marble-framed mirrors reflected the light from the windows on the opposite wall.
 Diamonds shimmered from the counters as if they were alive, while solemn, dignified men watched them like sentinels.

 Marjorie and Marty work as pages and spend an unforgettable summer.
-Celebrities enter the store, the girls find romance, and try to survive on incredibly little money.
+Their job is to deliver packages to different parts of the building, usually for repair.
+Celebrities enter the store, and the girls find romance, trying to survive on incredibly little money.

 This book is a lovely remembrance of a time long past but worth remembering.